smatechnologies/zos-agent-docs/docs/customization.md

 The above example shows type 61.64, 65, 30, 14 and 15 records being recorded.
 The type 14 and 15 SMF records can become voluminous and many shops do not wish to record them on a daily basis due to the impact on SMF Data Set (MAN1, MAN2, and so forth) capacities.
 Thus, you may request that XPS390 not allow the writing of these records to the SMF data sets.
 Use the SMF15= and SMF64= options in XPSPRMnn to control whether or not these SMF records are actually written to the SMF data sets.

 The IKJTSOxx Parmlib member must be updated to reflect that the XPSPAUTH program is an Authorized TSO Command.
+Optionally, add the XPSCOMM program so it can be called as a TSO command.

 ## TSO Parameters